 Japanese Name Generator - Character Names from the Japanese Tradition

-Generate Japanese names from the kanji (Chinese character) tradition, the literary culture of *Tale of Genji* and *The Pillow Book*, and the naming conventions of a language where almost every name is a poem.
+Generate Japanese names from the kanji tradition, the literary culture of *The Tale of Genji* and *The Pillow Book*, and a language where almost every name is a poem.

 How Japanese Names Work

-Japanese names consist of a family name (*myōji* or *sei*) followed by a given name (*namae* or *mei*).
-Like Chinese, the surname comes first in Japanese — a fact that creates constant reversal confusion in international contexts.
-Murasaki Shikibu (the author of *The Tale of Genji*, 11th century) has Murasaki as a given name and Shikibu as a court title rather than a surname — medieval Japanese naming conventions for aristocratic women were complex.
-Japanese names are written in kanji (Chinese characters), and the same pronunciation can correspond to multiple different character combinations with different meanings. *Yuki* can be written with the characters for "happy future," "snow," "brave," or many other combinations. *Haruki* can be "spring tree" or "shining spring" depending on the characters.
-This means a Japanese name exists simultaneously as a sound (phonology) and a visual text (the specific kanji chosen), and both layers matter.
-The *jōyō kanji* (regular use characters) list restricts which kanji can be used in official names — ensuring names can be read by government systems and standard education.
-Outside this list, certain kanji are restricted to names (*jinmeiyō kanji* — characters for names) or prohibited entirely.
-The result is that Japanese naming creativity operates within specific character constraints.
+Japanese names place the family name (*myōji* or *sei*) before the given name (*namae* or *mei*).
+Like Chinese, the surname comes first, a convention that causes constant reversal confusion in international contexts.
+Murasaki Shikibu, author of *The Tale of Genji* in the 11th century, has Murasaki as a given name and Shikibu as a court title rather than a surname.
+Naming conventions for aristocratic women in the Heian period were complicated enough that Western readers still get them wrong.
+Japanese names are written in kanji, and the same pronunciation can map to multiple character combinations with different meanings. *Yuki* can be written with characters meaning "happy future," "snow," or "brave," among many others. *Haruki* can be "spring tree" or "shining spring" depending on the kanji chosen.
+A Japanese name therefore exists at two levels simultaneously: as a sound and as a written character, and both carry meaning.
+The *jōyō kanji* list, the official set of characters for general use, restricts which kanji can appear in registered names, so that government systems and standard schooling can actually read them.
+A second list, *jinmeiyō kanji*, covers characters permitted in names but not general use.
+Anything outside both lists is prohibited.
+Japanese naming creativity, in other words, operates inside specific character constraints.

 Literary Names and Classical Tradition

 *The Tale of Genji* (*Genji Monogatari*) by Murasaki Shikibu (c.
-1000-1021 CE) is the world's first novel, and its names are characteristic of Heian-era court naming.
-"Genji" means "Minamoto clan" — the protagonist's given name is never used (taboo in the text), and he is known by his imperial clan designation.
-Lady Murasaki (named for the purple wisteria) is the great love.
-Other characters are named for their appearance, their home, or an object associated with them — the Heian naming convention avoids direct personal names for high-status individuals.
-The Meiji Restoration (1868) standardized Japanese naming in a way that has shaped every Japanese name since: family names were required of all Japanese people (previously only samurai and nobles had them), and the register was formalized.
-Many commoner family names date to this period, often named for geographical features: *Tanaka* (middle of a rice field), *Yamamoto* (base of the mountain), *Suzuki* (a plant used in rice field rituals).
-Contemporary Japanese given names often use nature imagery: *Sakura* (cherry blossom), *Hana* (flower), *Haruto* (spring person), *Yuki* (snow/happiness), *Riku* (land).
-The trend toward lighter, more melodic names for women (*Yui*, *Mio*, *Aoi*) and stronger-sounding names for men (*Ryu*, *Ren*, *Sota*) reflects modern Japanese aesthetic preferences.
+1000-1021 CE) is the world's first novel, and its names are characteristic of Heian court naming.
+"Genji" means "Minamoto clan"; the protagonist's given name is never used (taboo in the text), and he is known only by his imperial clan designation.
+Lady Murasaki takes her name from the purple wisteria.
+Other characters are named for their appearance, their home, or an object associated with them; the Heian convention avoided direct personal names for high-status individuals entirely.
+The Meiji Restoration (1868) standardized Japanese naming in ways that still shape every Japanese name today: family names were required of all Japanese people for the first time (previously only samurai and nobles had them), and the household register was formalized.
+Many commoner family names date to this period, drawn from geographical features: *Tanaka* (middle of a rice field), *Yamamoto* (base of the mountain), *Suzuki* (a plant used in rice-field rituals).
+Contemporary Japanese given names lean on nature imagery: *Sakura* (cherry blossom), *Hana* (flower), *Haruto* (spring person), *Yuki* (snow or happiness), *Riku* (land).
+Women's names have trended lighter and more melodic, such as *Yui*, *Mio*, *Aoi*, while men's names favor harder sounds: *Ryu*, *Ren*, *Sota*.

 Using the Generator

-For historical Japanese settings — the Heian period (794-1185), the world of *Genji* and *The Pillow Book* and the elaborate court aesthetics of *mono no aware* — naming should reflect the Heian convention of avoiding the personal name for high-status characters, using instead references to position, title, or physical association.
-This creates a naming environment where everyone is known by something other than their "real" name.
-For the samurai period (*Sengoku jidai*, 1467-1615, the period most commonly drawn on for samurai fiction) — names connect to clan identity, Buddhist temple names (many warriors took Buddhist names), and the specific naming conventions of the major daimyō: Oda Nobunaga, Toyotomi Hideyoshi, Tokugawa Ieyasu are names that survive because the people bearing them changed Japanese history.
-For manga/anime-style contemporary Japanese fiction, names often use the full range of kanji combinations to create names that are simultaneously ordinary Japanese sounds and specific meaning-combinations chosen for their narrative relevance.
-Naming characters in this tradition is a form of foreshadowing: the characters chosen for a name often describe the character's destiny.
+For historical Japanese settings, including the Heian period (794-1185), the world of *Genji* and *The Pillow Book*, and the elaborate court aesthetics of *mono no aware*, naming should reflect the Heian convention of avoiding the personal name for high-status characters, using instead references to position, title, or physical association.
+Everyone is known by something other than their "real" name.
+For the samurai period (*Sengoku jidai*, 1467-1615, the period most commonly drawn on for samurai fiction), names connect to clan identity, Buddhist temple names (many warriors took Buddhist names), and the specific conventions of the major daimyō.
+Oda Nobunaga, Toyotomi Hideyoshi, Tokugawa Ieyasu: names that survive because the people bearing them changed Japanese history.
+For manga and anime-style contemporary fiction, names often use the full range of kanji combinations to create something simultaneously ordinary in sound and specific in meaning, chosen for narrative relevance.
+Naming characters in this tradition is a form of foreshadowing.
+The characters selected for a name often describe the character's destiny.